-CFPB Implementation Team staff are making significant progress in their efforts to both build an effective agency and be ready to perform required functions by the transfer date (July 21, 2011).
+The Consumer Financial Protection Bureau (CFPB) Implementation Team staff, led by consumer champion Elizabeth Warren, are making significant progress in their efforts to build an effective agency and be ready to perform required functions by the transfer date (July 21, 2011).
 Based on our analysis of several key metrics, on the date halfway between passage and startup, the CFPB Implementation Team is properly focusing on key goals and outcomes.
-Moreover, the high-quality of its early hires will give it the CFPB the ability to significantly broaden and accelerate its activities over the next six months.
+Moreover, the high-quality of its early hires will give the CFPB the ability to significantly broaden and accelerate its activities over the next six months.